Francis Bacon (artist): 1950s

-Bacon was impressed by Goya, African landscapes and wildlife, and took photographs in Kruger National Park.
-On his return journey he spent a few days in Cairo, and wrote to Erica Brausen of his intent to visit Karnak and Luxor, and then travel via Alexandria to Marseilles.
-The visit confirmed his belief in the supremacy of Egyptian art, embodied by the Sphinx.
-He returned in early 1951.

 On 30 April 1951, Jessie Lightfoot, his childhood nanny, died at Cromwell Place; Bacon was gambling in Nice when he learned of her death.
 She had been his closest companion, joining him in London on his return from Paris, and lived with him and Eric Alden at Queensberry Mews West, and later with Eric Hall near Petersfield, in Monte Carlo and at Cromwell Place.
 Stricken, Bacon sold the 7 Cromwell Place apartment.

+In 1952, Bacon met Peter Lacy, a pianist and former RAF pilot from a similar social background to himself.
+Lacy was a violent alcoholic who was disliked by Bacon's contemporaries but was also described as the love of Bacon's life.
+The pair engaged in an off and on relationship which had a significant S&M aspect where Bacon would deliberately provoke acts of violence from Lacy.
+In the mid-1950s Lacy moved to Tangier, Morocco and Bacon also began to spend some of his time there.

 In 1958 he aligned with the Marlborough Fine Art gallery, who remained as his sole dealer until 1992.
 In return for a 10-year contract, Marlborough advanced him money against current and future paintings, with the price of each determined by its size.
 A painting measuring 20 inches by 24 inches was valued at £165 ($462), while one of 65 inches by 78 inches was valued at £420 ($1,176); these were sizes Bacon favoured.
 According to the contract, the painter would try to supply the gallery with £3,500 ($9,800) worth of pictures each year.